huggingface/transformers/docs/source/tokenizer_summary.rst

     ['i', 'have', 'a', 'new', 'gp', '##u', '!']

 Since we are considering the uncased model, the sentence was lowercased first.
-Then all the words were present in the vocabulary of the tokenizer, except for "gpu", so the tokenizer split it in subwords it knows: "gp" and "##u".
+Then all the words were present in the vocabulary of the tokenizer, except for "gpu", so the tokenizer splits it in subwords it knows: "gp" and "##u".
 The "##" means that the rest of the token should be attached to the previous one, without space (for when we need to decode predictions and reverse the tokenization).